Fetch UnivERsity Program

 About the Program

 Fetch UnivERsity is tailored for veterinarians and upcoming veterinary graduates pursuing a career in emergency veterinary medicine.
-Here is an overview of the program:
+Here is an overview of the program: Apply Now

 What to Expect